James Cosseboom

 Brief Life History of James

 When James Cosseboom was born about 1770, in Oyster Bay, Oyster Bay, Nassau, New York, United States, his father, Willem Karseboom, was 24 and his mother, Martha Van de Water or Walters, was 28.
 He married Martha Morrel on 22 October 1807, in Digby, Digby, Nova Scotia, Canada.
+They were the parents of at least 3 sons and 2 daughters.
 He died in March 1823, in Digby, Nova Scotia, Canada, at the age of 54.

 Photos and Memories (0)